hfxunlp/transformer/README.md

 Chinese segmentation is different from tokenization, a tool is provided to support Chinese based on [pynlpir](https://github.com/tsroten/pynlpir).

 ### `tools/`

+#### `fbindexes.py`

+When you using a shared vocabulary for source side and target side, there are still some words which only appear at the source side even joint BPE is applied.
+Those words take up probabilities in the label smoothing classifier, and this tool can prevent this through generating a larger and well covered forbidden indexes list which can be concatnated to `forbidden_indexes` in `cnfg.py`.

 #### `average_model.py`